Introduction

 Honors

-Spanish majors wishing to graduate with honors in the Department of Spanish & Portuguese should speak with the department chair during the fall semester of the senior year.
+Spanish majors wishing to graduate with honors in the Department of Spanish & Portuguese Studies should speak with the department chair during the fall semester of the senior year about completing SPAN 550 in addition to the eleven courses required for the major.
 Honors will be awarded to students who successfully complete a significant scholarly essay (normally thirty to fifty pages in length) and defend the work during an oral examination given by a committee of departmental faculty.
 This project should be done in close collaboration with a department faculty member and cannot be undertaken before fulfillment of the senior seminar requirement.
 Essays done for the senior seminar or other advanced course will often be the starting point for the Honors project.
 Detailed guidelines are available on the department's web page.

 Independent study and independent research